ART 19B: ACRYLIC PAINTING I

 Special Facilities and/or Equipment

-B. When taught via Foothill Global Access using Etudes, ongoing access to a computer with email address, software and hardware, and internet access.
+2. When taught via Foothill Global Access, ongoing access to a computer with email address, software and hardware, and internet access.

 Method(s) of Evaluation

-Evaluation methods may include, but are not limited to:
+Methods of Evaluation may include but are not limited to the following:

-B. Written or oral critiques
+Written or oral critiques

-C. Written or participation in lectures or dialogues of historical and contemporary painting
+Written or participation in lectures or dialogues of historical and contemporary painting

-D. Painting revisions
+Painting revisions

 Method(s) of Instruction

-B. Discussion using the language of acrylic painting.
+Discussion using the language of acrylic painting

 Representative Text(s) and Other Materials

-Although this text is older than the suggested "5 years or newer" standard, it remains a seminal text in this area of study.
+Although these texts are older than the suggested "5 years or newer" standard, they remain seminal texts in this area of study.

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments